 Brighton is a fun and creative town on the south coast of England.
-It's a fantastic place to be a student, so if you’re still thinking about where you should study abroad, read our top 6 reasons why you should study in Brighton!
+It's a fantastic place to be a student, so if you’re thinking about where you should study abroad, read our top 6 reasons why you should study in Brighton!

-Brighton is home to one of England’s most famous and popular beaches.
+Firstly, Brighton is home to one of England’s most famous and popular beaches.
 You’ll find lots of art stalls, cafés and traditional tearooms along the seafront, and you can enjoy walks up the iconic Brighton Pier with its arcade and funfair.
 For a more active beach experience, you can make the most of Yellowave, which is the UK’s first beach sports centre of its kind, and hosts daily games of volleyball, football and rugby.

 There are also lots of art galleries, such as the Brighton Museum and Art Gallery, as well as around 500 bands playing every night of the week!
 Public art is an important part of Brighton’s identity too, so you’ll even see sculptures, street furniture and murals as you walk around.

 Or, if you’re really adventurous, you can try the Brighton Zip flying experience, where you’ll speed through the air above Brighton Beach!
 If you’d prefer to keep your feet on the ground, then you can visit the town’s many attractions, including the world’s oldest aquarium.

+Finally, Brighton has a very convenient location.
 Situated on England’s south coast, Brighton has a great location just 50 minutes away from London by train, so it’s easy to explore the UK’s capital.
 And Gatwick Airport is even closer – just 30 minutes by train!
 So, when you’re not studying, you’ll be able to visit lots of different destinations in Europe and beyond.

 Interested in studying in Brighton?
 Find out more about the University of Brighton, or the pathway courses on offer at University of Brighton International College, which could help you qualify for a Brighton degree.